 Because the cabin air on an airplane is circulated and filtered every 2-3 minutes using HEPA filters, most viruses and germs cannot spread easily, so your risk of infection is not higher on an airplane.
 However, it is still a good practice to use antiseptic wipes on tray tables and armrests and to use your hand sanitizer before meals.

 IF I CHOOSE TO CANCEL MY TRAVEL PLANS, WILL I GET A REFUND?

 Refundability depends on different factors specific to your trip or tour.
 It is best to contact your Travel Consultant for your specific trip’s information.
-Generally speaking, it is unlikely that you will receive a full refund if you cancel your trip due to the fear of contracting COVID-19, even if you have purchased travel insurance.
 Cancellation due to government travel advisories or travel bans, or due to concerns relating to a viral outbreak, are not eligible reasons for coverage under most standard travel insurance plans.
 If you purchased a “Cancel for Any Reason” plan, refer to the terms of your insurance plan or contact the insurance provider to determine whether cancellation benefits apply.

 My travel plans were cancelled– when can I expect a refund?

 We are doing the best we can to issue refunds in a timely manner under these unique circumstances.
-However, due to the high volume of requests that we and our supplier partners are experiencing, it may take at least 8-12 weeks for your refund to be processed.
+However, due to the high volume of requests that we and our supplier partners are experiencing, it may take 4-6 weeks for your refund to be processed.